Meerut: Pirated NCERT books worth Rs 35 crore seized from godown, a dozen people held | Headlines

 Meerut: Pirated NCERT books worth Rs 35 crore seized from godown, a dozen people held

 Pirated NCERT books worth around Rs 35 crore and six printing machines were seized during a raid on a godown in Uttar Pradesh's Meerut district on Friday, police said.
-During the raid on the godown located on Gagol road in Partapur area here, a dozen people were detained, they said.
+A team of STF and UP Police raided the godown and detained a dozen people from there, they said.

 The pirated copies of the books, originally published by the National Council of Educational Research and Training (NCERT), were being supplied to locations in Uttar Pradesh, Uttarakhand and Delhi, police said.
 According to Senior Superintendent of Police Ajay Sahni, the books were being illegally printed in the godown which belongs to one Sachin Gupta.